When Should Users Check? Modeling Confirmation Frequency inMulti-Step Agentic AI Tasks: Grounding Confirmation Modeling in Agentic AI Contexts

 \subsubsection{Environment Setup}

 We selected five tasks to represent a broad spectrum of domains, including everyday activities, office workflows, and virtual environments.
-To cover the three UI patterns described above, we selected one representative agent for each pattern and randomly assigned tasks to these agents: \begin{itemize} \item Agent 1 Manus \cite{manus2024} (node-based navigation) — (1) Travel planning: booking hotels, flights, taxis, and restaurants; (2) Shopping cart: adding ingredients for making pizza to an online shopping cart. \item Agent 2 ChatGPT Agent \cite{openai2025agent} (embedded sequential navigation) — (3) Document processing: converting scanned invoices into a spreadsheet and emailing it to the reimbursement office; (4) Image editing: removing unrelated objects, changing backgrounds, and replacing objects in an image. \item Agent 3 Browser Use \cite{browser_use2024} (screenshot-only playback) — (5) Video game play: navigating through different terrains, boiling ingredients, and plating meals in the game Overcooked. \end{itemize} This diversity of agents and tasks allows us to examine whether consistent patterns of user supervision behavior emerge across different UI designs and task types.
+To cover the three UI patterns described above, we selected one representative agent for each pattern and randomly assigned tasks to these agents: \begin{itemize} \item Agent 1 Manus \cite{manus2024} (node-based navigation) — (1) Travel planning: booking hotels, flights, taxis, and restaurants; (2) Shopping cart: adding ingredients for making pizza to an online shopping cart. \item Agent 2 ChatGPT Agent \cite{openai2025agent} (embedded sequential navigation) — (3) Document processing: converting scanned invoices into a spreadsheet and emailing it to the reimbursement office; (4) Image editing: removing unrelated objects, changing backgrounds, and replacing objects in an image. \item Agent 3 Browser Use \cite{browser_use2024} (screenshot-only playback) — (5) Video game play: navigating through different terrains, boiling ingredients, and plating meals in the game Overcooked. \end{itemize} The Overcooked task runs in a custom game environment that requires direct programmatic control and access to internal state.
+In our setup, only Browser Use could reliably operate in this environment, so the Overcooked task was always paired with Agent~3.
+The remaining four tasks all use conventional web-based interfaces and are similar in complexity, so we randomly assigned them to Agent~1 and Agent~2 while ensuring that each handled one everyday task and one office workflow.
+This design gives us coverage of three distinct UI patterns while keeping task--agent pairing a nuisance factor rather than a primary variable of interest.